-The Vice President for Business Affairs has been designated as the primary contact for coordinating COVID-19 reopening concerns, issues, and questions.
-They will be working in conjunction with a team made up of the Senior Human Resources Generalist, Facilities Director, the Director of Environmental Health, Safety and Security, Director of the Veteran's Resource Center, and the Faculty Senate Vice Chair.
+The Vice President for Business Affairs has been designated as the primary contact for coordinating COVID-19 reopening and other concerns, issues, and questions.
+The Vice President for Business Affairs will be responsible for Clery Act notifications occurring as any new student/faculty positive COVID-19 cases are reported at GBC locations during the Spring 2021 semester.
+The GBC Campus Advisory COVID-19 Committee has been established.
+Members of the committee are the Senior Human Resources Generalist, Facilities Director, the Director of Environmental Health, Safety and Security, Director of the Veteran's Resource Center, the Faculty Senate Vice Chair, NSHE Specialist I (classified staff representative) and a student representative.
 Other appropriate individuals will be involved as needed.
+The committee has an online form in which students and employees can submit concerns or comments https://docs.google.com/forms/d/e/1FAIpQLSfFpsPmX_6y2YWg8MWFBalkh7QFaUdRIV_2KWmsnOWdtV2y2Q/viewform .